Menu

 1. Enter the address details of the property or properties that were sold.
 This table expands as required to accommodate more properties.
 As you add a property, it adds another blank row for another property.

-2. For each property, enter the year of acquisition and proceeds of disposition.
+2. For each property, enter the Year of acquisition and Proceeds of disposition.

 3. If required, indicate the percentage to share with the spouse, or with a third party.